chipbaber/tips_tricks_howtos-1/autonomous_database/atanywhere/azure/atazure.md

 ## Prerequisites

+To perform this lab you must first enable Oracle Database@Azure in your tenancy.
+This simple process begins by contacting your Oracle's sales team.
+The Oracle team can then create an Azure Private Offer inside the Azure Marketplace for your organization, once accepted you simply complete the purchase inside the Azure portal's Marketplace service and are able to begin your development journey.

 Please reference the below links to complete all the Onboarding Steps.
-Once the onboarding steps are complete, you can begin provisioning and using Oracle database resources in your Azure environment.

 <https://learn.microsoft.com/en-us/azure/oracle/oracle-db/onboard-oracle-database>